 The advice on operations set out in Section 6 provides the basis for discussion about the nature and extent of the operations taking place within or close to the site and which may have an impact on its interest features.
 It is given on the basis of the working assumption that sites were in favourable condition at the time they were identified.
-In the 2000 - 2006 reporting period an assessment of the condition of the site will be made to support this assumption, and ensure that favourable condition is being maintained.
+However, in view of the fact that compensation for the recent capital dredge is not yet in place, the site is currently considered to be in unfavourable condition.
+Monitoring is currently being carried out to assess the effects of the dredge on the integrity of the site.
 The advice should also be used to identify the extent to which existing measures of control, management and use are, or can be made, consistent with the conservation objectives and thereby focus the attention of relevant authorities and surveillance to areas that may need management measures.